 A team of researchers from Saxion University of Applied Science in Enschede started in 2011 with the SaXcell project:

-The invention of the lectureship Smart Functional Materials is ready to be brought to the market!
+The invention of the research group Sustainable & Functional Materials is ready to be brought to the market!
 If you are interested in SaXcell and want more information about investing or the product itself, please contact us.